mvysny/mvysny.github.io/_posts/2017-3-3-tutorial-writing-vaadin-apps-in-kotlin-1.md

 ---
 layout: post
-title: Tutorial: Writing Vaadin apps in Kotlin Part 1
+title: Tutorial - Writing Vaadin apps in Kotlin Part 1
 ---

 Kotlin provides some very interesting language features which are immensely